-- Protect and restore ecosystems such as mangroves, seagrass, coral reefs, salt marshes, costal dunes, and coastal watersheds - Help communities adopt climate-adaptive livelihoods and value chains - Mainstream EbA principles into coastal planning and governance, enabling intersectoral coordination for addressing climate risk across all of India's coastal states.
+- Protect and restore ecosystems such as mangroves and seagrass - Help communities adopt climate-adaptive livelihoods and value chains - Mainstream EbA principles into coastal planning and governance, enabling intersectoral coordination for addressing climate risk across all of India's coastal states.

-Being half -way the project life, this IE will assess progress towards and likelihood of achievement of outcomes and impacts and recommend strategies that will enhance delivery of intended project results commensurate with the investments made.
+Being half-way the project life, this IE will assess progress towards and likelihood of achievement of outcomes and impacts and recommend strategies that will enhance delivery of intended project results commensurate with the investments made.